Written by Donald E. Sheppard

 "...As five Christians, accompanied by a captain whom the governor had sent, were crossing it (the Arkansas River below Arkansas Post) in a canoe, the canoe overturned.
 Some caught hold of it and others of trees which were in the lake.
 One (man) was drowned there.
 The governor went (west) for a day along the lake looking for a crossing place, but he did not find it all that day nor any road leading from any other direction (the Arkansas River gets very wide in March).
 Returning at night to the town, he found two peaceful Indians who showed him the crossing and the road (a navigable waterway) he must take.
 Reed frames and rafts were made from the houses, on which they crossed the lake..." into today's Pendleton.

-"They marched for three days (westward) and reached a town of the district of Nilco, called Tianto..." on thousands of fertile acres beyond Gould and before Bayou Bartholomew .
+"They marched for three days (westward) and reached a town of the district of Nilco, called Tianto..." on thousands of fertile acres around Gould and Bayou Bartholomew .

 Biedma says, "We arrived at a province that seamed to us to be the best that we had come upon in all the land (of North America), which is called Anicoyanque."
 The others called it "Nilco."